diogotcorreia/master-thesis/docs/content/ch02-background.typ

 Pyre#footnote(link("https://pyre-check.org/"))
-is a static type checker for Python, created my Meta (formerly Facebook) for internal use but also as an open-source project.
+is a static type checker for Python, created by Meta (formerly Facebook) for internal use but also as an open-source project.
 Pyre ships with Pysa,
 a security-focused static taint analysis tool